We can help you save on tickets, tours, and hotels. If you purchase through some of the links below, we may be compensated. Our editorial guidelines.

 Best for: Ages 0-10

 Looking for things to do in San Diego with babies?
 Babies under 12 months visit this museum for free.
-They love the colors and shapes and watching other kids in motion.
+They love the colors and shapes, as well as watching other kids in motion.

 19. San Diego Children’s Discovery Museum